spatialstatisticsupna/DBSC_article/README.md

 - [Figure S7](https://github.com/spatialstatisticsupna/DBSC_article/blob/master/pdf/SimulationStudy_Scenario3A.pdf): True risks and average values of the relative risk posterior median estimates for the simulation study of Scenario 3A for LCAR, AHC and DBSC models.
 - [Figure S8](https://github.com/spatialstatisticsupna/DBSC_article/blob/master/pdf/SimulationStudy_Scenario3B.pdf): True risks and average values of the relative risk posterior median estimates for the simulation study of Scenario 3B for LCAR, AHC and DBSC models.
 - [Figure S9](https://github.com/spatialstatisticsupna/DBSC_article/blob/master/pdf/SimulationStudy_Scenario3C.pdf): True risks and average values of the relative risk posterior median estimates for the simulation study of Scenario 3C for LCAR, AHC and DBSC models.

+Figures S1-S9 contains some results of the simulation study described in Santafé et al. (2019).

 # R code